MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/New-AzureRmADUser.md

 ```

 ### -ForceChangePasswordNextLogin
-It must be specified if the user must change the password on the next successful login (true).
+Indicates that the cmdlet forces the user to change the password on the next successful login.
-Default behavior is (false) to not change the password on the next successful login.
+The default behavior of the cmdlet is to not change the password on the next successful login.

 ```yaml
 Type: SwitchParameter